 Modalità di insegnamento

-The course is given through 7 lessons (1 online in asynchronous mode) of 4 hours with the participation (in presence or online) of international guest speakers from the United Nations Department of Economic and Social Affairs (UN DESA): Division for Public Institutions and Digital Government (DPIDG), UN Global Compact – Network Italia and Switzerland, and pracademics organization such as International Institute of Administrative Science (IIAS) and African Local Governments Academy (ALGA) of United Cities and Local Governments of Africa (UCLG Africa) as well as Swiss federal and cantonal speakers.
+The course is given through 7 lessons of 4 hours with the participation (in presence or online) of international guest speakers from the United Nations Department of Economic and Social Affairs (UN DESA): Division for Public Institutions and Digital Government (DPIDG), UN Global Compact – Network Italia and Switzerland, and pracademics organization such as International Institute of Administrative Science (IIAS) as well as Swiss federal and cantonal speakers.
 During the class sessions, case studies analysis and group activities will also occur regularly; students are encouraged to engage with the guest speakers to ask and present their opinions on particular issues.
 Class participation is essential to develop a comprehensive overview of the course’s contents.

-The final evaluation will be determined: 10% Class participation, 20% Class presentation (group activity), and 70% Final individual paper.
+The final evaluation will be determined: 40% of 10% Class participation + 20% Class presentation (group activity), and 60% written exam

 Course material (slides, video, and readings) is available on the e-learning platform.